sumurthy/Js-Spec-Gen/markdown/worksheet.md

-# Worksheet Object (JavaScript API for Excel)
+# Worksheet Object (JavaScript API for Word)

-_Excel 2016, Excel Online, Excel for iPad, Excel for Mac_
+_Word 2016, Word for iPad, Word for Mac_

 An Excel worksheet is a grid of cells.
 It can contain data, tables, charts, etc.